Ramanathan V. Guha: Career

 Guha also contributed to the "smart browsing" features of Netscape 4.5 and was instrumental in Netscape's acquisition of NewHoo, which Netscape rebranded the Open Directory Project.
 He created the first version of RSS as part of a move in which the My.Netscape portal was opened to wider participation in March 1999.
 In 1999 he left Netscape and in May co-founded Epinions, where he worked until 2000.
 Guha founded Alpiri in late 2000 which created TAP, a semantic web application and knowledge base.
 In 2002, he became a researcher at IBM Almaden Research Center.

 In 2005 Guha joined Google and became a Google Fellow.
 While at Google he has been responsible for Google Custom Search and a number of enhancements to Adwords.
-He is also one of the founders of Schema.org.
+He is also one of the founders of Schema.org and Datacommons.org.
+After nearly two decades with the company, he announced his departure in August 2024.